jiny2001/CVPR_paper_search_tool/README.md

 Then extracts words to build a corpus.
 Scraping HTML/PDF is a little off-topic for this sample, so I removed those scraping code from this repository.

 ```
-After extracting text from each PDF, we pre-processes like below.
+After extracting text from each PDF, we pre-processes the data like below.

 Remove "-" with "/n" to concatenate words divided by CR.
 Then replace "-" with " ".